arcsecond-io/cli/docs/guide/cli.md

 ## Login to Arcsecond.io

 **You must login first before accessing APIs.**
-This is for making easy to access private APIs, but also for server logging, and to better understand the usage that is made of our APIs.
+This is for making easy to access private resources, but also for server logging, and to better understand the usage that is made of our APIs.

 ```bash